Why choose Hawaii for your next holiday?

 You can easily explore all of Hawaii’s islands with guided bus tours, shuttles and taxis.
 Travellers who want a bit more independence might also choose to hire a car.
 This is simple for Australian tourists—if you hold an Australian drivers licence, there is no need for an international licence in Hawaii!
 Quantities of hire cars are limited on some islands, so it’s a good idea to reserve your vehicle well in advance.
 Our My Hawaii Holiday Experts can assist you with this!

 How do I travel between the islands?

 Travelling between the islands of Hawaii is easy!
 Domestic, inter-island flights can take you to most of the 8 main islands and there are flights departing almost hourly throughout the day!
 The flights take no longer than 1 hour but, if that doesn’t appeal, there is one ferry that operates between the islands.
 This passenger ferry will take you between Maui and Lanai, plus there are cruises that hop between the islands too.
-Ask our Holiday Experts more about this!
+Ask our My Hawaii Holiday Experts more about this!

 Do I need a Visa?

 If you travel to Hawaii for business or pleasure for 90 days or less, you won’t need a visa as you’ll be eligible to travel under the Visa Waiver Program.
 You’ll still need to apply for Travel Authorisation through the Electronic System for Travel Authorisation.
 There are processing and authorisation fees involved, but it will be valid for two years from authorisation date.
 All Travel Authorisations must be issued to you at least 72 hours prior to departing Australia.
 Click here to complete the application for Travel Authorisation online.